-From the time I was a little child, I always wanted an American Bully.
+From the time I was a little child, I always asked myself: Is the American Bully a good family dog?

 Unfortunately, my whole life I was also told that American Bullies are “not to be trusted” and “don’t make good pets” –

-but wow am I glad I never listened to the people who told me that, and I just wish they could meet my best friend now – perhaps their opinions would change.
+But wow am I glad I never listened to the people who told me that, and I wish they could meet my best friend now – perhaps their opinions would change.

-Regardless of what the research had shown, the truth is that I probably would have got an American Bully anyways, because I always felt some kind of deep connection with them.
+Regardless of what the research had shown, the truth is that I probably would have got an American Bully anyway, because I always felt some deep connection with them.

 Simply put, the answer is yes.
 An American Bully is a great family dog.
 American Bullies are devoted, loyal, and eager to please their owners.